Mudrarakshas

+Early life

+He was born in Lucknow on 21 June 1933 and died in the city on 13 June 2016, after illnesses due to old age.

 Mudrarakshas received his M.A. degree in Hindi from Lucknow University and worked in Kolkata based Gyanodaya Magazine in 1950s.
 He joined All India Radio, Delhi as a script editor in 1962 and worked there as an instructor till 1976.

+Career

 Mudrarakshas has also been a doyen of Awadhi Folk Art Forms including Nautanki, Bhand, Swang Sapera, and Bharthari etc. A recipient of President of India's Sangeet Natak Academy and several other awards authored more than 60 books and directed several plays, Mudrarakshas has been known for his writings on Dalits and minorities.
 He also worked in All India Radio and has been a leader in drama writing and direction.
 He was also well known as a director, and has about thirty stage productions to his credit.

 Known for his uncompromising principles, and straightforward writing style, he quit work in 1976 and continued as a writer till his death.